gustavo-fior/vayo.cc/README.md

 - 🟢  add animation to the deletion of a bookmark
 - 🟢  shared folder
 - 🟢  add a way to add a bookmark without opening the website (maybe a Chrome extension?)
+- 🟢  keyboard shortcuts
-- 🟢  add smooth appearance to shared hover state
+- 🟢  add smooth appearance to shared hover state (tried couple times, can't make it work :/)